UNMC_Acronym_Vert_sm_4c

 Held four times over the academic year on a Tuesday evening, fellows and faculty present recent impactful basic science or clinical journal articles.
 The journal club sessions allow for discussion of study design (including strengths and limitations), assessment of methodologies (including statistical analysis), and the potential impact of the study on clinical practice.

-Internal Medicine Grand Rounds occurs each Friday over the lunch hour.
+Internal Medicine Grand Rounds occurs on Friday over the lunch hour.
 Topics are presented either by UNMC faculty or by invited outside faculty.
 The GI Division hosts three times during the academic year; UNMC faculty or invited outside speakers present on a topic of their choosing.